MalikBagwala/lights-out/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm build`

+Creates a production build of the application which can be deployed to any static host

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.